TechMindsYT/esp32WSPR/README.md

 # WSPR Beacon
 This project is related to a Tech Minds video on how to build a WSPR beacon using an Si5351 and an ESP32 module.
 The files wihtin this repo are for use with Visual Studio Code.

+Like this project?
+Send me a dono here: https://buymeacoffee.com/techminds_matt
 ## Hardware
 **Si5351**
 UK: https://amzn.to/3NM5uQk